alyssaw90/event-site/README.md

 * Move map to use AngularJS $http

-* move upload folder to root and fix the dependent file paths

 * Divide routes into separate files

 * remove all 99lime CSS and move to WebCore/bootstrap